Study: AudioEye detects up to 2.5x more issues than other tools

 Keyboard Navigation

-Not all users can operate a mouse.
-For individuals with motor disabilities, the ability to navigate a website using a keyboard is essential.
-This means all interactive components, including menus, buttons, forms, and modal windows, must be accessible and usable using the Tab, Enter, and Arrow keys, with a visible focus indicator to help guide navigation.
+Not all users can operate online interfaces with a mouse.
+For individuals with major disabilities, all interactive elements, including menus, buttons, forms, and modal windows, must be fully navigable using only a keyboard.
+A visible focus indicator helps users track where they are on a page at all times.

 Alternative Text for Images

-PDFs, Microsoft Word files, and other digital documents must be formatted with accessibility in mind.
-This includes using proper heading structures, readable fonts, sufficient color contrast, and alternative text for any embedded images or charts.
-Documents should also be tagged correctly so screen readers can navigate them effectively.
+PDFs, Word files, and other digital documents must be tagged with proper heading structures, readable fonts, sufficient color contrast, and alt text for embedded images.
+Correct tagging allows screen readers to navigate documents in a logical, meaningful sequence.

 A stylized browser with a website that has been made accessible and ADA compliant.